 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 2.4.1.
-Powers to set requirements for contracts 34 • The EU regulatory framework sets forth obligations MSs to ensure that customers have rights to contract and minimum requirements to the contract.
+Powers to set requirements for contracts 36 The EU regulatory framework sets forth obligations MSs to ensure that customers have rights to contract and minimum requirements to the contract.
 Those requirements can be specified either by the law itself or can be further mandated to NRA.
-Review the legislation and provide the rights for the PSRC do define minimum requirements for customer agreements.
-The legislation in force does not cover information regarding minimum requirements to be covered by customer agreements.
+The law "On Electronic Communications" mandates the ANRCETI to set forth basic requirements for the contract on the provision of electronic communications services.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 2.4.2.
-Powers to solve customer complaints 35 The EU regulatory framework sets forth obligations for MSs to ensure that customers have rights to transparent, non-discriminatory, simple and inexpensive out-of-court procedures are available for dealing with unresolved disputes between consumers and undertakings providing electronic communications networks and/or services. matter as the reviewed AM legislation in force covers the EU regulatory framework requirements.
-The law on Electronic Communication enables the PSRC to serve as pre-trial body to review disputes between a dominant operator and any other operator, as well as between operator and end-user to ensure fair competition and protection of users rights.
+Powers to solve customer complaints 37 The EU regulatory framework sets forth obligations for MSs to ensure that customers have rights to transparent, non-discriminatory, simple and inexpensive out-of-court procedures are available for dealing with unresolved disputes between consumers and undertakings providing electronic communications networks and/or services.
+The law "On Electronic Communications" mandates the ANRCETI to review and solve customer complaints.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.